LucaVaccari/nl-chat/README.md

 ### Feature list
  - Aliases for user IPs stored in a file on the server (decided by users)
  - Chat groups with IDs (visible to the user)
  - Server handles everything.
-Clients send request to the server.
+Clients send requests to the server.
  - Both the server and the clients store files with data
  - Automatically removes a server when no one is in (notifying the last user)
  - Two threads: the main thread, and a thread that waits for messages